-An experienced litigator, Conrad has successfully represented clients in a variety of practice areas and industries, including health care, construction, commercial litigation, labor and employment, products liability, commercial transactions, alarm and security services, catastrophic occurrences, and general litigation.
-He serves as lead litigation counsel for several large construction companies in their project related claims.
+Conrad represents both individuals and businesses in a variety of practice areas and industries and also serves as lead litigation counsel for several large construction companies in their project-related claims.

-In a Chicago Lawyer feature, one judge commented that Conrad:
+As reported in Chicago Lawyer, one judge commented that Conrad:

-"Has a manner that is usually reserved for lawyers far past his years and a likeability that is a powerful tool with witnesses and juries.
+"Has a manner that is usually reserved for lawyers far past his years.
 Most importantly, he is a lawyer that strikes that elusive balance of being a fierce litigator, but at the same time, a gentleman."